csev/dj4e/assn/dj4e_hello.md

 and in the lecture materials.
 Figuring out exactly how to change your `urls.py` is one of the DIY aspects of this assignment.

-Edit the file `~/django_projects/mysite/mysite/settings.py` and add the `home` application following the pattern that you used to add the `polls` application to `INSTALLED_APPS` - again - the exact code is something you figure out from looking at `dj4e-samples` or from the lectures.

 Make sure to run: